 Now that we are in the right drive, let’s navigate to the folder that contains the files.
 We’ll use the change directory command.

 So type CD, space, then right click with your mouse.
 Right clicking with your mouse pastes the folder path that we copied from the address bar in Step 2.
 Press enter.
 And you have successfully navigate to the folder that contains your files.

-Step 5: Merge your mp3 files
+Step 5: Merge your mp3 files into one

 Let’s write this out: